geomagpy/magpy/magpy/gui/README_gui.md

 signal length of 1.
 0.33 thus means that two knots at 33% and 66% of the time series are used.
 Lower numbers increase the amount of knots.
 When choosing polynomial fits, the polynomial order needs to be provided.
 The higher the polynomial order the more complex the fit.
-Further fit methods are linear least-square, which is equivalent to a polynamial fit with order 1, and mean, which will calculate an arithmetic average and use this a horizontal linear fit.
+Further fit methods are linear least-square, which is equivalent to a polynomial fit with order 1, and mean, which will calculate an arithmetic average and use this a horizontal linear fit.
 Choosing none will remove all previously performed fits.
-You can add multiple fits to a single timeseries.
+You can add multiple fits to a single timeseries and you can apply fits to selected keys only.
 We will come back to this option when discussing adopted baselines.
 You can save and load fit parameters from disk.
 The Save button will save all applied fit parameters to a json file.
 The Load method will obtain such stored data and directly apply the fitting parameters to the data set.
 When replacing a given “enddate” within the json file by “now”, then datetime.utcnow() will be used whenever loading this file.